Contents of Company’s Articles of Association

 grant

-The abovementioned sources of funding could be given by the government, state-owned company, financing company, bank, or other business entity from Indonesia and foreigners.
-Furthermore, the investee company could enter into an agreement and benefit from the VC’s activities, including but are not limited to:
+The abovementioned sources of funding could be given by the government, a state-owned company, a financing company, a bank, or any other business entity whether Indonesian and/or foreign.
+Furthermore, the investee company could enter into an agreement and benefit from the VC’s activities, these benefits include but are not limited to:

 Equity Participation

-The VC could step in direct equity participation for the investee incorporated as limited liability company.
-Thus, the VC could purchase the shares and will possessed an ownership in the early stage of investee company.
-As for the Indonesian VC companies, they are only allowed to engage in equity participation for no longer than 10 (ten) years, which can be extended 2 (two) times with a total extension period of 10 (ten) years.
+The VC could step in through direct equity participation for the investee incorporated as limited liability company.
+Thus, a VC could purchase shares and will possess an ownership in the early stage of an investee company.
+As for Indonesian VC companies, they are only allowed to engage in equity participation for no longer than 10 (ten) years, which can be extended 2 (two) times with a total extension period of 10 (ten) years.

 Quasi-equity Participation

-Beside the equity participation, the VC could make an investment through the purchase of convertible bonds issued by the investee incorporated as limited liability company.
-This type of purchase by Indonesian VC companies must be set out in a notarial deed beforehand.
+Besides equity participation, the VC could make an investment through the purchase of convertible bonds issued by the investee incorporated as a limited liability company.
+This type of purchase by an Indonesian VC company must be set out in a notarial deed beforehand.

 Purchase of Start-up Bonds